calvinhobbes119/CarND-Capstone/README.md

 ## Introduction
 The goal of this Capstone project was to provide a system which integrates multiple components to drive the Udacity self-driving car "Carla" around a test track.

-To achieve this goal we enhanced the baseline code provided by Udacity and made improvements to all 3 logical subsystems -
+To achieve this goal we enhanced the baseline code provided by Udacity and made improvements to all 3 logical subsystems.
 1. Perception, by implementing a Deep-Neural Network based traffic light detection algorithm
 2. Planning, by improving the waypoint estimation algorithm to provide responsive and smoooth velocity profiles, and
 3. Control, by providing actuator control commands which adhere to the planned waypoints with minimal jerk.